Organising a roadworthy inspection

 Payments can be made over the phone by MasterCard or Visa (debit or credit cards).

 For rural inspections, the bookings officer will advise you about locations.

 The vehicle roadworthy inspection office hours are from 8.00 am to 4.00 pm Monday to Friday.

 Closed public holidays.

 If you dispute a decision made during the inspection, you may request a second opinion by a supervisor.

 If you wish the decision to be reviewed further, you may request a review of the decision, in writing, within 72 hours of the inspection.

-Email the Manager, Vehicle Operations email@example.com and include details of the dispute, along with:
+Email the Manager, Vehicle Operations at firstname.lastname@example.org and include:

 - your contact details